MatrixEx Add-In

 After installing the Add-In, click the 'MatrixEx' button on the 'Specialize' ribbon, 'Add-Ins' panel.
 You need to open a project before opening MatrixEx view.

-Just after applying a license newly, there is no 'MatrixEx' button in the Ribbon.
+Immediately after applying a new license, there is no 'MatrixEx' button on the ribbon.
 Please restart Enterprise Architect.

 How to Specify Criteria